erikdorsett/bosh/bbl/aws/Readme.md

 # Bootstrap bosh bootloader (B-bbl)

+## Instantiates bosh director in aws using bbl and deploys confluence server (clusters with bosh)

 Reference: [bbl](https://github.com/cloudfoundry/bosh-bootloader)

 Warning: These scripts will generate confidential files you'll need to exclude by adding to a .gitignore file